Cyber Physical Systems Security Engineering Plan (CPSSEP)

 • Develop cost-effective design and evaluation methods for mitigation of risk in cyber physical systems security design that includes assessing effectiveness of solutions.

-Rationale: This standard is proposed in response to a significant and increasing volume of cyber physical system exploits due to a broad range of attack vectors exploiting vulnerabilities with the integration of complex hardware, software, and firmware supporting the cyber physical system.
-Attack vectors are introduced through vulnerabilities in electronic parts and software that could be used to compromise cyber physical system function or gain access to critical and sensitive system information.
+Rationale: This standard is proposed in response to a significant and increasing volume of cyber physical system exploits due to a broad range of attack vectors exploiting vulnerabilities and weaknesses with the integration of complex hardware, software, and firmware supporting the cyber physical system.
+Attack vectors are introduced through vulnerabilities and weaknesses in electronic parts and software that could be used to compromise cyber physical system function or gain access to critical and sensitive system information.
 Attack vectors can be introduced through hostile code at the time of software or firmware updates.
-Cyber physical systems are susceptible to compromising attacks due to counterfeit tampered electronic parts with embedded malware or hardware Trojans or legitimate components with vulnerabilities due to the design.
+Cyber physical systems are susceptible to compromising attacks due to counterfeit or tampered electronic parts with embedded malware or hardware Trojans or legitimate components with vulnerabilities and weaknesses due to the design.